3. What is Schema

 Transaction acquired blocks in an extent of RBS

 The entry attempts to wrap into second extent.
 None is available.
-So that
+So

 the RBS must extent.